-- 13. The main reasons why it was decided to produce the plan was that the community wanted to play a much stronger role in influencing the how the parish develops. - 14.
-Ecclesfield is a historic parish with a rich heritage, a great sense of identity and community, as well as a generally good quality natural and built environment.
+- 13. The main reasons why it was decided to produce the Plan was that the community wanted to play a much stronger role in influencing the how the Parish develops. - 14.
+Ecclesfield is a historic Parish with a rich heritage, a great sense of identity and community, as well as a generally good quality natural and built environment.
 It has and will continue to experience significant development over the coming years. - 15.
-The community recognises that sustainable development is not only desirable but necessary; without it, the parish may not flourish and prosper.
+The community recognises that sustainable development is not only desirable but necessary; without it, the Parish may not flourish and prosper.
 However, they want to influence how it develops over the next ten years or more in ways that meet local need and make sense for local people.
-They believe that decisions about the future development of the parish are best shaped at the local level by bodies and individuals that truly understand the parish and its needs, wants and aspirations. - 16.
-Further, they are concerned that the distinct character of the parish and the various communities within it is being eroded and that it lacks some of the social and physical infrastructure (roads, schools, medical, affordable housing etc.) to meet its present and future needs. - 17.
-Having a neighbourhood plan enables the community to set out a positive vision for how they want the parish to develop for the next ten years or more in ways that meet identified local need and make sense for local people.
+They believe that decisions about the future development of the Parish are best shaped at the local level by bodies and individuals that truly understand the Parish and its needs, wants and aspirations. - 16.
+Further, they are concerned that the distinct character of the Parish and the various communities within it is being eroded and that it lacks some of the social and physical infrastructure (roads, schools, medical, affordable housing etc.) to meet its present and future needs. - 17.
+Having a Neighbourhood Plan enables the community to set out a positive vision for how they want the Parish to develop for the next ten years or more in ways that meet identified local need and make sense for local people.
 It enables them to put in place planning policies that will help deliver that vision or grant planning permission for the development they want to see. - 18.
-Sustainable development and regeneration will only occur if it takes an inclusive and coordinated approach that helps deliver the changes required, especially in housing, health, employment and shops, whilst conserving and enhancing what makes the parish proud and distinctive. - 19.
-Furthermore, unlike parish plans or other kinds of documents that may be prepared by a community, a neighbourhood plan forms part of the development plan and sits alongside the Local Plan prepared by Sheffield CC.
-This statutory status means that it has 'teeth' and must be taken into account by Sheffield CC and other relevant bodies when making decisions on planning applications affecting the parish, for example. - 20.
-Furthermore, having a neighbourhood plan may also bring direct financial benefits to the parish.
+Sustainable development and regeneration will only occur if it takes an inclusive and coordinated approach that helps deliver the changes required, especially in housing, health, employment and shops, whilst conserving and enhancing what makes the Parish proud and distinctive. - 19.
+Furthermore, unlike Parish Plans or other kinds of documents that may be prepared by a community, a Neighbourhood Plan forms part of the development plan for the local area and sits alongside the Local Plan prepared by Sheffield CC.
+This statutory status means that it has 'teeth' and must be taken into account by Sheffield CC and other relevant bodies when making decisions on planning applications affecting the Parish, for example. - 20.
+Furthermore, having a Neighbourhood Plan may also bring direct financial benefits to the Parish.
 In particular, the Government is proposing to bring the various levies on development (Section 106, Community Infrastructure etc.) into a single levy called the Infrastructure Levy.
-Under the current proposals, parished areas without a neighbourhood plan would receive 15% of any Infrastructure Levy collected from any qualifying development.
-With one it would receive 25% of the Infrastructure Levy collected to be spent in the parish.
-With many new homes proposed to be built in the parish over the coming years, this could be a substantial sum to be spent by the Parish Council for the benefit of the parish.
+Under the current proposals, parished areas without a Neighbourhood Plan would receive 15% of any Infrastructure Levy collected from any qualifying development.
+With one it would receive 25% of the Infrastructure Levy collected to be spent in the Parish.
+With many new homes proposed to be built in the Parish over the coming years, this could be a substantial sum to be spent by the Parish Council for the benefit of the Parish.